chayanforyou/Remote-Control-Switch/README.md

 1. PIC12F675’s Configuration Register is
    - CONFIG : $2007 : 0x3014
 2. Remote Control is NEC Format `Same Model` Only (Chinese MP3 player remote works good, Other Remote does not work)
-3. IR sensor is of good quality and must be labeled VS1838 (other values won’t work).
+3. IR sensor is of good quality and must be labeled VS1838 (for others model ensure correct pin config).

 ## Contributing